Lithium Junior Miner News For The Month Of November 2020

 Lithium prices were mixed for the past month but generally flat.

-Lithium market news - Wood Mac - Big 5 transition metals are copper, aluminium, nickel, cobalt & lithium.
+Lithium market news - Wood Mac - Big 5 transition metals are copper, aluminium, nickel, cobalt, and lithium.
 US trade group ZETA formed and calling for 100% EVs by 2030.

 Junior lithium miner company news - Bacanora Lithium sells 50% share of the Zinnwald Lithium Project as Ganfeng moves to 50% JV at Sonora.
 Millennial Lithium Corp. commissions pilot plant.